-I work every day on behalf of my constituents — to improve their daily lives, keep our communities safe and healthy, and pave the way for a better future.
+I work every day to improve the lives of San Franciscans, keep our communities safe and healthy, and pave the way for a better future.
 But there is one constituent who I think about more than most: my son, Lucas.
 And I think about what I, as a lawmaker and as a father, owe to him.

-More than anything, what I owe him — and every other young San Franciscan — is a city, a state, and a planet that is healthy, safe, and stable.
-Generations of leaders and lawmakers before mine, as well as our current generation, have abdicated that responsibility.
+More than anything, what I owe him — and every other young San Franciscan — is a City, a state, and a planet that is healthy, safe, and stable.
+Generations of leaders before me, as well as our current generation, have abdicated that responsibility.
 We have to make up for lost time.